-I usually make this crockpot version during the weekends, but on busy weeknights, I’ll go for my quick Rotisserie Chicken Noodle Soup instead.
-Both are delicious!
+I usually make this slow cooker chicken noodle soup version on weekends when I have more time, and on busy weeknights, I’ll reach for my quicker Rotisserie Chicken Noodle Soup instead.
+Both are always a hit at my house!

 Jump to:

-Ingredients Notes
+Ingredient Notes

 - Water: This liquid base.
 You can also do half water and half canned chicken broth if you want a richer broth.

-- Lemon: A squeeze at the very end really adds brightness and takes this crockpot chicken noodle soup to the next level.
+- Lemon: A squeeze at the very end, really adds brightness and takes this crock pot chicken noodle soup to the next level!

 For this slow cooker chicken noodle soup recipe, you need a large slow cooker so that everything fits nicely.
 Let me show you how to make it!

+Step 1: Add vegetables.
 Add the carrots, celery, onions, garlic, salt and pepper to a large slow cooker.
-I use a 8-quart slow cooker.
-Place the whole chicken on top of vegetables.
-Add water, leaving about 1.5-inch space from the top so it doesn’t spill over while cooking.
+I use a 7-quart slow cooker.

 Tips for Success